 Add the cubed sweet potato, tomatoes and tomato paste, and cook for about 5 minutes, stirring occasionally, or until the tomatoes are starting to break down and release their juices.

 Remove the bay leaves and fresh herb sprigs.
-Season to taste with salt (this dish generally needs a lot) and pepper.
+Season to taste with salt (this dish generally needs a lot) and pepper, and add the rest of the vinegar if more acidity is needed.
 Serve with chopped fresh cilantro or parsley, and accompanying starch of choice such as potatoes or rice.

 NUT-FREE/PALEO OPTION: Recipe successfully tested and loved with sunflower seed butter!
 Yum.
 The soup will have a slightly more greenish/brownish color rather than being as bright orange with peanut butter.
 I recommend finding an unsweetened, no-oil-added variety of sun butter if you can.
 Trader Joe's brand fits the bill.
 It wasn't on purpose, but I think using the sun butter option also makes this recipe paleo-friendly.